 - We ask that you schedule your arrival before 9 a.m. on one of the days when a brief training and orientation will be provided.
 If you cannot arrive for a scheduled training, please let the volunteer coordinator know, and they will be able to tell you if an alternative dates works.

-Modules for training on cannon-netting, resighting, and species identification can be found elsewhere within the site.
+Modules for training on cannon-netting, resighting, and species identification can be found on our training page.

-Please fill out and return the Volunteer Information Form along with a letter of interest briefly describing your experience and what you hope to gain by volunteering with the Delaware Shorebird Project to email@example.com.
+To apply, please fill out and return the Volunteer Information Form.
+If you are a new applicant, please also send a letter of interest briefly describing your experience and what you hope to gain by volunteering with the Delaware Shorebird Project.
+All application materials should be sent to firstname.lastname@example.org.

 In the Field: